everett1992/wp/README.md

 ## Dependencies

-As far as I know this only relies on PIL, python image libray.
-I was able to fuflil this dependencies with the pthon-pillow library on Arch Linux.
+As far as I know this only relies on PIL, python image library.
+I was able to fulfill this dependency with the `python-pillow` package on Arch Linux.
+On other systems, `pip install Pillow`.

 ## Usage